-Figure 2 shows the FF index on a daily scale, measuring, for example, the difference between any giving Sunday-Monday.
-The index is picking up the large change in FF between 25th and 26th of December when stores across the UK reopen after Christmas day.
-Interesting enough, the turnover of people in those days was larger in 2016 than in 2017.
-With this daily scale, we can detect the expected circadian rhythms found in urban areas, where during weekdays the change in FF is relatively stable (most of the points in Figure 2 around 0-25%) and the positive/negative changes corresponding to the changes between Saturday-Sunday-Monday (points oscillating between ±40%).
+Figure 2 shows the FF index on a daily scale, measuring, for example, the difference between any given Sunday-Monday.
+The index clearly demonstrates the large change in FF between 25th and 26th of December when stores across the UK reopen on Boxing Day.
+Interestingly enough, the turnover of people on those days was larger in 2016 than in 2017.
+With this daily scale, we can detect the expected circadian rhythms found in urban areas: during weekdays the change in FF is relatively stable (most of the points in Figure 2 are around 0-25%), whereas the larger positive/negative changes correspond to Saturday-Sunday-Monday (the points oscillate between ±40%).

 Figure 2.
 Daily FF index.
-The evident increase in FF at the 26th December 2017/2018 is a confirmation that with these data we can detect major shifts in FF throughout Great Britain.
+The evident increase in FF on 26th December 2017/2018 is a confirmation that these data enable us to detect major shifts in FF throughout Great Britain.

-For the porpoises of the website, we can show these results as a single number and/or a smooth version of Figure 2
+For a clearer visualisation, we can also show the results as a single comparative number, or as a smooth version of Figure 2.
+For example:

-Example:

-In general, there’s a fall in FF from 2016 to 2017 when we compare the same periods from 2015/2016
+In general, the figures show that there is a fall in FF in 2016/2017 when compared with the same periods in 2015/2016.

-With this smooth representation of Figure 2, we emphasise the huge change in FF between December and the rest of the year.
-We can observe how between January – December 2017 the FF is quite constant.
-Again, this index is capturing a decrease in FF between from December 15/16 when compared with December 16/17.

-The decrees in FF at the end of 2017 compared with 2016, can be seen in more detail in the next Figure:

-Days

 Figure 3.
+Smooth representation of Figure 2.

+With the above smooth representation, we can more clearly see the large variance in FF between December and the rest of the year, as well as the consistency in FF between January – December 2017.
+This index also captures the decrease in FF in December 2016/2017 when compared with December 2015/2016.

+The decrease in FF at the end of 2017 when compared with 2016 can be seen in more detail in Figure 4:

-Comparative of the daily change in FF from December 15th to January 5th (2016-2017).
-We can see the differences between a Monday and a Sunday (18th) and how the 25th exhibits the same drop in both years, regardless of be a Monday in 2017.
+Figure 4.
+Comparison of the daily change in FF from 15th December 2016 to 5th January for the years 2016 and 2017.
+The 18th illustrates the difference between a Monday (2017) and a Sunday (2016).
+The 25th exhibits a similar drop in FF in both years, regardless of the fact that it was a Monday in 2017.

-If we compare December 2016 with December 2017, we found that in total there’s a -23% in FF change.
-Making this comparison day by day (Figure 3), we observed that in weekdays, the FF between is basically the same (we can observe the change in 16-17 Saturday in 16, Sunday in 17) and 17-18 (Sunday-Monday).

-Representatively
+When comparing December 2016 with December 2017, we found a total FF change of -23%.

+Representativeness

-The fundamental question about this index is how much is representative for any retail centre in the UK and its possible bias against different factors, like a particular location or type of retail?
+The fundamental question about this index is how representative it is for any retail centre in the UK and whether it contains any biases towards locations, types of retail areas, and other factors?
+We will address these questions below.

 Locations

-From July 2016, 20 cities account for 81% of the total FF at every month.
-From those, London in constantly contributing with ~27% of the total.
-However, in our index, the bias towards these cities is compensated through the weighted system explained in Appendix A. For example, a typical distribution of each sensor contribution to the total FF is shown in Figure 4.
-The bulk of the distribution is between 0 and 0.25, where around the 80% of locations are represented.
-The log-normal nature of this distribution confirms that the FF index is not capturing the flow of people around any particular location.
+Since July 2016, 20 urban locations have accounted for 81% of the total FF in any given month, with London constantly contributing ~27% of that total.
+However, in our index, the bias towards these urban locations is compensated for by the weighted system explained in Appendix A. For example, a typical distribution of each sensor’s contribution to the total FF is shown in Figure 5.
+The bulk of the distribution – 80% of locations – is between 0-0.25%, which confirms that the FF index is not capturing the flow of people around any particular location.

-Figure 4.
+Figure 5.
 The probability distribution of the contribution to the total FF from each of the 631 locations operating in September 2017.
-As observed, only three sensors are contributing with a bit more than 1% to the total.
+As can be observed, only three sensors are contributing slightly more than 1% of the total.

 Type of street